Buy me a Cup of Aloha

 - Abnormal Liver Function

 - Grey or Bronze Skin Pigmentation

 Men are much more likely to suffer from excess iron than iron deficiency symptoms because they do not menstruate like women.

 studies have revealed, blood donors seem to exhibit better than

 average health as blood removal seems to help control iron

 For the most part - menstruating women, growing children, and people on restrictive diets will probably lean more towards iron deficiency symptoms than having too much iron.

 Remember, too much iron or not enough iron can both contribute

 to health problems that can actually turn into chronic health issues.
-And you

 will need to get a blood test in order to know for sure if you are